arkapravade/ANN/README.md

-A more advanced and capable version of the Artificial Neuron Network (ANN), was developed using Keras in python which was tested using Thermodynamic Steam Table containing over 250 patters.
+A more advanced and capable version of the Artificial Neuron Network (ANN), was developed using Keras in python which was tested using Thermodynamic Steam Table containing over 250 patterns.
 In this scope, pressure and temperature were considered as features/iunput pareameters, and internal energy & enthalpy for liquid & gas phases were taken as four output values.
 After scaling the data, the model was developed using three hidden layers each having 500 nodes, with Rectified Linear Unit (ReLU) as activation function, 'Adam' as optimizer and